sizzleweet/NotesfromtheForge/README.md

 Thanks a ton Eric Bright for your help along the way.

-Other big shoutouts go to [https://linktr.ee/shawntomkin](Shawn Tomkin) the creator of [https://www.ironswornrpg.com/](Ironsworn) and [https://joshmeehanart.com/](Josh Meehan) for his incredible artwork (see the license file for more details.
+Other big shoutouts go to [Shawn Tomkin](https://linktr.ee/shawntomkin) the creator of [Ironsworn](https://www.ironswornrpg.com/) and [Josh Meehan](https://joshmeehanart.com/) for his incredible artwork (see the license file for more details.

 # Release Notes